pnmatich/AquaBot/README.md

 - reboot the system (you might need to run this step between each of the above steps)
 - set up passwordless ssh with ssh keys
     - https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md
+    - create an ssh key on the monitoring station
+        - ssh-keygen -f ./AquaBot/rsync/ssh/id_rsa
+    - copy the public key to ~/.ssh/authorized_keys on the raspberrypi
+- pip install influxdb influx_line_protocol

 ### Setting up your arch linux box

 #### Installing docker